tektutor/scala-oct-2021/README.md

 - some support procedural style programming like c, while c++, java, C#, support object oriented programming features
 - Object Oriented Programming Features
   - Class(user-defined data type)
-  - Inheritance, Polymorphism, Encapsulation, Abstraction, etc.,
-- also support multi-threading (concurrent programming)
+  - Inheritance, Polymorphism, Encapsulation, Abstraction, Data hiding, access modifiers(public, protected & private)  - also support multi-threading (concurrent programming)
 - Multiple threads are used to perform concurrent operations to improve the overall performance of the application
 - But when multiple threads share a common resource, shared resources has to be accessed by multiple threads in a synchronized fashion, which kind of makes the thread run one at a time.
 The very purpose of engaging mutltiple threads gets defeated when we use locks to synchronize threads
-- Some commonly used Thread Synchronization Mechanisations (Locks/IPC)
+- Some commonly used Thread Synchronization Mechanisms (Locks/IPC)
   - Critical Section
   - Semaphore
   - Mutex